-Most interesting wonders of Kazakhstan
+Most interesting landmarks of Kazakhstan

 Below are listed the most amazing natural and man made landmarks of Kazakhstan.

 - Shunak crater – Karagandy.
 2.8 km wide and 400 m deep impact crater, some 45 million years old.

 - Zhamanshin crater – Aktobe.
 Large impact crater, with a diameter of 14 km, 270 m deep.
 Impact took place some 900 thousand years ago and was the latest impact of such magnitude, which could cause an effect of nuclear winter.

 - Aksu Canyon – South Kazakhstan.
 15 km long and up to 500 m deep canyon in Tian Shan mountains.
 Canyon contains some forest fragments with Malus sieversii apple trees – ancestors of domesticated appletrees and pears.
 Here are found also petroglyphs.